softwarenerd/RawIMU/README.md

 ## Logging

-RawIMU provides detailed logging so you can compare its performance to CoreMotion.
+RawIMU provides detailed logging so you can compare the performance of the MadgwickAHRS and MahonyAHRS sensor fusion algorithms to CoreMotion.

 ```
 -------------------------------------------------------------------------